AnyDSL/MimIR/docs/coding.md

 ctest -T memcheck
 ```

-During debugging you probably only want to run a specifig test case.
+During debugging you probably only want to run a specific test case.
 You can [filter](https://github.com/google/googletest/blob/main/docs/advanced.md#running-a-subset-of-the-tests) the test cases like this:

 ```sh